-The Annual Meeting of Shareholders will be held at 11:45 a.m. on Wednesday, June 27, 2012, at the Head Office of the Company at The Dominion of Canada General Insurance Company Building, 4th Floor, 165 University Avenue, Toronto.
-All Shareholders are invited to attend.
+The Annual Meeting of Shareholders will be held at 11:30 a.m. on Wednesday, June 26, 2013, at The Dominion of Canada General Insurance Company Building, 165 University Avenue, 4th floor, Toronto.
+All shareholders are invited to attend.

 (2) See Management's Discussion and Analysis for Use of Non-GAAP measures.